torvalds/linux/Documentation/networking/nf_flowtable.rst

 VLAN ID / PPPoE session ID which are used for the flowtable lookups.
 The flowtable datapath also deals with layer 2 decapsulation.

-You do not need to add the PPPoE and the VLAN devices to your flowtable, instead the real device is sufficient for the flowtable to track your flows.
+You do analt need to add the PPPoE and the VLAN devices to your flowtable, instead the real device is sufficient for the flowtable to track your flows.

 Bridge and IP forwarding